-The Director of Student Conduct has been designated to represent the University in student disciplinary matters for undergraduate and graduate students in all campus degree programs with the exception of those students enrolled in the University of Nevada School of Medicine, which has authority for providing student conduct standards and disciplinary procedures for its students.
-The Director of Student Conduct will be responsible for the coordination of the activities of the University student discipline system for the remainder of the University of Nevada, Reno, campus and will report to the Vice President for Student Services or his/her designee.
+NSHE Code 6.1.1 authorizes the University of Nevada, Reno, to establish this Code of Conduct.
+The President of the University of Nevada, Reno, through the Vice President for Student Services, will designate appropriate individuals or entities to administer the University student disciplinary system.
+The Assistant Dean, Student Conduct has been designated to represent the University in student disciplinary matters for undergraduate and graduate students in all campus degree programs with the exception of those students enrolled in the University Of Nevada School Of Medicine, which has authority for providing student conduct standards and disciplinary procedures for its students.
+The Assistant Dean, Student Conduct will be responsible for the coordination of the activities of the University student discipline system for the remainder of the University of Nevada, Reno, campus and will report to the Vice President for Student Services or his/her designee.
 The administrative faculty members in the Office of Student Conduct and of the Office of Housing, Residential Life and Food Services shall be responsible for monitoring student compliance with all discipline conditions and sanctions imposed through the disciplinary process and shall maintain all official student disciplinary records.

-The authority of the University to address student conduct concerns involves all students while they are: present on premises owned by the University, in off-campus buildings used by students through their association with a student organization recognized by the university, or at another site for an academic or extracurricular University-related experience.
+The authority of the University to address student conduct involves all students while they are: present on premises owned by the University, in off-campus buildings used by students through their association with a student organization recognized by the university, or at another site for an academic or extracurricular University-related experience.
 This authority extends to off-campus conduct that adversely affects the University community and /or the pursuit of its objectives, and where it adversely affects the health, safety, or security of any member of the University.